abhishekarya1/Hash-Define-myNotes/content/python/basics.md

 #(by default always at the end of the loop), but we can skip the "else" part by using "break" inside the loop

 # Handle exceptions with a try/except block
+# try, except, else, finally doesn't create a new scope (i.e. any variable declared inside these will be considered as part of enclosing outer scope), hence we can access variables declared inside try block, inside except block too

 try:
     # Use "raise" to raise an error
     raise IndexError("This is an index error")